 The names of the entry points must be valid identifiers for Caml values (starting with a lowercase letter).
-Each entry point becomes a Caml function that takes one argument of type Lexing.lexbuf.
+Similarly, the arguments $arg_1 \ldots arg_n$ must be valid identifiers for Caml.
+Each entry point becomes a Caml function that takes n+1 arguments, the extra implicit last argument being of type Lexing.lexbuf.
 Characters are read from the Lexing.lexbuf argument and matched against the regular expressions provided in the rule, until a prefix of the input matches one of the rule.
 The corresponding action is then evaluated and returned as the result of the function.